 - They can also be used in walls for additional support at the base and floor level.

-- It also provide support and anchor for floor joists.
+- It also provides support and anchor for floor joists.

 Disadvantages of bond beam:

-- They might have high cost in some construction.
+- They might have high costs in some construction.

-- Sometimes bond beams does not bonded with some masonries.
+- Sometimes bond beams do not bond with some masonries.

 Application of bond beam: